Written by Scooplet

 After exchanging perfunctory greetings with the former KGB operative who occupied the workspace, Svetlana placed the envelope on the desk.
-"I trust you will find everything to your satisfaction, Ma'am."
+"I trust you will find everything to your satisfaction, ma'am."

 "We'll see about that."
 The older woman glanced over at the younger FSB employee.
 While the new Russian president had been closely connected to the KGB and was calling for the FSB to reinstitute some of the KGB's old policies, the former operative had her doubts that the younger employees could fulfill that mandate.
 This one seems so timid behind her officious airs.
+She mused.
 Yes, she's only an artist, and not a field agent, but she's weak.
 Hopefully the agents under me will have more backbone.
 And class.
 What an awful dress.

 Picking up her glasses, the veteran agent opened the envelope, pulled out its contents, and began to examine them closely.
 Svetlana noted that while her hair was streaked with gray now, her superior must have been strikingly beautiful in her younger years.
 Her clothes were remarkably out of place in Moscow; clearly she had purchased them while traveling to Paris or another city in Western Europe.
 Her features and bone structure were elegant and refined, but now her face was hardened, no doubt by her years spent in the gulag.
 While she had been pardoned and her sentence cut short, the damage had been done.

+She was surprised.
 "These are actually quite good, Chernikova."

-"The first is only a reproduction, Ma'am.
+"The first is only a reproduction, ma'am.
 The other took some doing.
 The lighting must be the same on both faces or it will be spotted as a fake."

 "I can see that you adjusted the lighting to match.
 Well done.
 You may send copies of these to the address I gave you in my requisition.
 And I require the digital file.
 Send it to me and destroy the original.
 I will check your files and make sure that you have done so."

-"If I may, Ma'am.
+"If I may, ma'am.
 Why destroy the original file?
 What if you need it again?"